rinkesh33600/customer-churn-prediction/README.md

 # 📊 Customer Churn Prediction App

-An end-to-end Machine Learning project to predict customer churn and help businesses improve retention.
+⭐ This project demonstrates a complete end-to-end Machine Learning pipeline from data preprocessing to model deployment using Streamlit.
 ---

 ## 🚀 Live App